-The above are but four of many sources mis-crediting Magellan or his crew with bestowing the San Julián place name.
+The above are but five of many sources mis-crediting Magellan or his crew with bestowing the San Julián place name.
+(Publication/posting dates as indicated above.)
 This page presents some evidence that the name was in existence for some years before he wintered there.

 Actually, Ramusio simply referred to the Maximilanus letter in his “Discourse,” but was of course not its author.